 One Earth’s Project Marketplace funds on-the-ground climate solutions that are key to solving the climate crisis through three pillars of collective action — renewable energy, nature conservation, and regenerative agriculture.

-In Kenya, 90% of land is arid or semi-arid.
-A warming climate, dwindling water resource, and severe drought and flood threaten food security, livelihoods, and ecosystems.
+In Kenya, 90% of the land is arid or semi-arid.
+A warming climate, dwindling water resources, and severe drought and flood threaten food security, livelihoods, and ecosystems.
 As crises intensify, women are the most vulnerable, facing daily threats to their health, security, and earnings.

 The Accelerator aims to amplify women’s leadership through:

-- Impact: Generating quantifiable impact through restoring ecosystems, transforming food systems, building green economies, and protecting people’s health, rights and safety.
+- Impact: Generating quantifiable impact through restoring ecosystems, transforming food systems, building green economies, and protecting people’s health, rights, and safety.

-- Access: Bolstering women’s environmental leadership nationally and internationally by strengthening women’s networks, their spheres of influence, and access to resources.
+- Access: Bolstering women’s environmental leadership nationally and internationally by strengthening women’s networks, spheres of influence, and access to resources.